 If the pads were not changed in winter as part of the winterizing process, you should change them now.
 When to change the pads is really a matter of preference—they just need to be changed once every year.

 The size of the pads varies for each cooler, so you may want to measure them before heading to the store to buy replacements.Continue to 6 of 9 below.

 Reconnect the Water Line

 Connect the water line to the cooler fitting, and carefully tighten the nut with a wrench or pliers.
 Confirm that the drain plug is in place in the water pan, then turn on the water supply to the cooler.Continue to 7 of 9 below.

 Inspect the cooler pan and the water line for any leaks.
 Some leaks are quite obvious, such as when a pipe is broken or punctured, but others are slower and harder to see.
 Look around the drain plug for any leaks, and tighten the plug, if necessary.

-This is also a good time to check that the float valve is working properly.
+This is also a good time to check to make sure that the float valve is working properly.
 Wait for it to turn off the flow of water when the cooler pan gets full.
 Make adjustments, if necessary, to prevent overfilling the pan.
-Replace the float valve if it does not seem to be working properly.Continue to 7 of 8 below.
+Replace the float valve if it does not seem to be working properly.Continue to 8 of 9 below.

 Turn on the cooler and check the pump and fan motor for proper operation:

-- When the pump is working properly, the water should be flowing freely from the "spider" water-feed tubing onto the sides of the swamp cooler.
-If the water flow is sluggish, it could be a sign that the pump is not pumping, or that the spider or the lines are clogged.
+When the pump is working properly, the water should be flowing freely from the "spider" water-feed tubing onto the sides of the evaporative cooler.
+If the water flow is sluggish, it could be a sign that the pump is not pumping or that the spider or the lines are clogged.

 Reinstall all of the side panels in their corresponding openings and secure them with the catches or clips.
-Your swamp cooler is ready for summer!
+Your evaporative cooler is now ready for summer!